antonlicht/unity-content-repo/Documentation/Setup-AWS.md

   --cors-configuration file:///tmp/cors.json
 ```

-## 3. Create the IAM user
+## 8. Create the IAM publisher user

+This is the minimal-permission user whose credentials you store in Unity.
+It can only read/write/delete inside your bucket and trigger CloudFront invalidations — nothing else.

 ```bash
 aws iam create-user --user-name content-repo-publisher aws iam create-access-key --user-name content-repo-publisher
 ```

-Save the returned `AccessKeyId` and `SecretAccessKey` — you'll enter them in step 5.
+**Save the returned `AccessKeyId` and `SecretAccessKey`** — you'll enter them in step 9.

-Attach a minimal inline policy (list, get, put, delete on the bucket + CloudFront invalidation):
+Attach the inline policy:

 ```bash
 cat > /tmp/publisher-policy.json <<'EOF'